 (3) Recitations.
 Three recitations a week are given for the remaining five weeks of the term.
-The first two weeks are spent on earthwork computations; the remaining three weeks are devoted to a review of the theory and applications of simple and transition curves, and to the theory of switches and turnouts, barometric leveling, vertical curves, etc. Textbooks: Nagle's Field Manual for Railroad Engineers and Crandall's Earthwork Tables.
+The first two weeks are spent on earthwork computations; the remaining three weeks are devoted to a review of the theory and applications of simple and transition curves, and to the theory of switches and turnouts, baro-metric leveling, vertical curves, etc. Textbooks: Nagle's Field Manual for Railroad Engineers and Crandall's Earthwork Tables.

-RAILROAD DRAWING.
+Railroad Drawing.
 Second term.
 Each student makes a pencil map of the preliminary line surveyed by his section during the first term and prepares a detailed "paper location" report based on these data.
 A tracing and profile of the final location as run in the field is then required, also a computation of part of the earthwork as determined by the cross sections.
-Professor BARNES, Assistant Professors CONWELL, PERRY, and CRANDALL, and Mr. SPRY.
+Professor BARNES, Assistant Professors CONWELL, PERRY, and CRANDALL, and Messrs.
+THATCHER, LOTHERS and SPRY.

-261. RAILROAD MAINTENANCE OF WAY.
+261. Railroad Maintenance of Way.
 Elective.
 Seniors and graduates.
 First term.
 Credit three hours.
 Prerequisite course 260.
 The subjects treated are track materials (with special reference to the section, method of manufacture and composition of steel rails, to the economics of tie preservation and the use of metal ties, and to the effect of quality of ballast upon maintenance); machine and other methods of grading for second track; drainage; track laying both by machine and hand methods; ballasting and bringing new track to line and grade; turnouts and switches; derailing switches; side tracks and yard tracks; sorting and terminal yards; track maintenance; track tools; work trains; action of car wheels on curves; widening of gage; double tracking; separation of grades; and improvement in grades and alinement.
 Lectures and recitations three hours a week.
 Professor BARNES and Assistant Professor PERRY.

-RAILROAD OPERATION AND MANAGEMENT.
+262. Railroad Operation and Management.
 Elective.
-Seniors and 262.
+Seniors and graduates.
 Second term.
 Credit three hours.
-Prerequisite course 260. graduates.
-The course is based on Loree's Freight Transportation and Latimer's Railway Signaling, both of which are used as textbooks.
+Prerequisite course 260.
 Under organization the following subjects are treated: general principles underlying organization and the effect of each on efficiency; principal departments of railway service with a brief outline of the work of each; departmental and divisional systems of organization, with examples on various roads and discussion of adaptability of each.
 The duties of officers and the work of the different departments are taken up in considerable detail.
 The most important laws affecting railroads are given in discussing the work of the legal department.
 Freight traffic, freight houses, classification yards, car service rules, accounting, etc., are among the topics considered under operation.
 Signaling and interlocking and train rules are also considered.
 Lectures and recitations three hours a week.
 Professor BARNES.

-263. RAILROAD LOCATION.
+263. Railroad Location.
 Elective.
 Juniors and seniors.
 Second term.
 Credit three hours.
 A detailed study is made of the economic principles governing the location of new railroads, both steam and electric, and the revision or relocation of existing lines to make them most efficient as transportation machines.
 Some of the topics treated are estimation of revenue, expenses and rates and steam and electric locomotive performance and train operation; gradients, distance and curvature; line and grade revisions; grade crossing elimination and additional facilities; location surveys and estimates.
 Lectures and recitations with problems involving investigations of projects, revisions and comparisons of alternate locations.
 Three hours a week.
 Professor BARNES.